michaelmusty/.dotfiles/README.markdown

 The configurations for Bash, Mutt, tmux, and Vim are the most expansive and most likely to be of interest.
 The i3 configuration is mostly changed to make window switching behave like Vim windows and Tmux panes do.
-There's a fair few resources defined for rxvt-unicode.
-Otherwise, the rest of the configuration isn't too distant from the defaults.
+There’s a fair few resources defined for rxvt-unicode.
+Otherwise, the rest of the configuration isn’t too distant from the defaults.

 Installation
 ------------